GenoML/genoml2/README.md

 --prefix outputs/test_discrete_geno \
 --metric_tune Balanced_Accuracy
 ```

 <a id="4"></a>
 ## 4. Testing/Validation with GenoML

 **UNDER ACTIVE DEVELOPMENT**

 <a id="5"></a>
 ## 5. Experimental Features

 **UNDER ACTIVE DEVELOPMENT**

+Planned experimental features include, but are not limited to:
+- Unsupervised training, tuning, and testing
+- Network analyses
+- Meta-learning
+- Federated learning
+- Biobank-scale support
+- ...?